idevcm/idevcm/README.md

 ## 🚀 About Me
-Hello! 👋 I am a vocational training of Computer Science and Communications - Development of Multiplatform Applications student from Canary Islands, Spain. 🇮🇨
+Hello! 👋 I am a Level 5 EQF - Post-secondary vocational training in Development of Multiplatform Applications student from Canary Islands, Spain. 🇮🇨

 Currently I have finished my first year of studies, in which I have learned in depth Java ☕️, and relational databases 📚, among other technologies, such as JUnit, Git, Linux, etc. 💻